www.swap-bot.com

 About Me

-I'm a widow, a graduate student in history and also work for a university.
+I'm a widow, a recipient of a master's degree in 19th century American history and also work for a university.
 My favorite things are my grandchildren, cats and dogs, history (of course), genealogy (England, Ireland, Scotland, Wales, Germany, France and of course, America), writing, mid-century modern anything, and art.
-Right now, I have two cats - a white and tabby male named The Artful Dodger (Dodger for short) and an orange tiger named Shelby Foote (just Shelby most of the time).
-I also have a little parakeet named Bailey.
+I also love anything from the mid-century before, and I love trying my hand at stitching up some of the lovely things they used every day back then.
+Right now, I have three cats - a white and tabby male named The Artful Dodger (Dodger for short), a grey cat who walked in one day and is named Shadow, and an orange tiger named Shelby Foote (just Shelby most of the time).
+I also had a sweet little parakeet named Bailey, who has now crossed over the Rainbow Bridge to be with Ralph and all the others there.
 My dog Ralph crossed the Rainbow Bridge just after Thanksgiving 2009, and I sure do miss him!
 I recently got another dog.
 Her name is Ivy - she's much younger and a little larger than what I was intending, but the cats have adopted her, so I think she's staying!
 I was born in Indiana (Hoosier girl!), and have lived in Maryland, Massachusetts, California and Ohio as well.
+And I was fortunate to go to Europe with my young parents when I was eight.
+I have such fond and varied memories of all the places we visited, including being awakened in the mornings by the talking mynah bird who lived next door to my mom's life-long pen pal (where we stayed while in England).

 Favorite Books

 I absolutely love the Harry Potter books.
 I also like the Percy Jackson series, Inspector Morse and Inspector Lynley series, Twilight series, and anything narrative about the Civil War.
-I'm also fond of the Twilight series, and of quite imaginative young adult and middle grade fantasy.
+Although I feel there are many other books that are written better than the Twilight series, I do love this twist on the vampire tale.
+I'm just incredibly fond of quite imaginative young adult and middle grade fantasy.
 Another favorite is mysteries - Agatha Christie tops the list.
 Right now, I'm reading (concurrently) Christie's "The Mysterious Affair at Styles" (again), Christopher Paolini's "Brisingr" (again), Elizabeth George's "Missing Joseph," Ted Widmer's "Martin Van Buren," John Seigenthaler's "James K. Polk," Stephen Ambrose's "Undaunted Courage: Meriwether Lewis, Thomas Jefferson, and the Opening of the American West," J. K. Rowling's "Harry Potter and the Deathly Hallows" (for the 842nd or so time), and James M. McPherson's "For Cause & Comrades: Why Men Fought in the Civil War."
 It's no wonder I never get anything done!

-I read - over the weekend (and it's been a long, long time since I read an entire book over one weekend!) - the most well-written, incredible book!
+I read - over one weekend (and it's been a long, long time since I read an entire book over one weekend!) - the most well-written, incredible book!
 Seth Grahame-Smith's "Abraham Lincoln: Vampire Hunter."
 I had been meaning to read it for some time, but it was just "on my list."
 I thought I'd better try to read it before I see the movie, so I started it Friday - and almost never put it down!
 For the most part, this is the period of history that I study, and I've always had a special fondness for Lincoln.
 But Grahame-Smith took every piece of history surrounding Lincoln and turned it completely upside down - and made it believable!
 Not to mention, it was well-written both within the text of the story and the journal entries - the writing style of the "possibly fake" journal entries blended perfectly with the real ones!
 I love this book!
+I guess at some point, I'll have to read his "Pride and Prejudice and Zombies," especially since they've now made that one into a movie.
+I just never loved Jane Austen as much as some others.

 Favorite Television